-Raising a horse from newborn foal to your next riding partner can be an immensely rewarding experience.
-Many horse owners enjoy the opportunity to know their horse from the very first moments of its life.
-Breeding a beloved mare can be a way to preserve great genetics and have the opportunity to handle, train, and print, and bond with your next pleasure, performance, or trail horse from day one.
+Raising a horse from newborn foal to your next riding partner can be a rewarding experience.
+Many horse owners enjoy the chance to know their horse from the very first moments of its life.

 How soon can you start doing things with a foal?

 As long as your mare tolerates your handling of her foal, you can begin working with your foal immediately after birth.
 While imprinting (a method in which humans interacted immediately when a foal was born, in a belief that it would result in more docile, trainable horses) was once very popular, Equine Veterinary research has shown no benefits to imprinting, and current best practices generally favor allowing a mare some privacy to bond with her foal, and only monitoring and minimal handling for the first few hours.

 After the foal is standing and nursing successfully with a doting mother’s attention, you can begin having small brief interactions with your new foal.
 While your foal is a newborn, called a suckling because it is still suckling it’s mothers milk, there are plenty of things to do with a foal.